sreza93/RevTest/README.md

 The best thing to do?
 Please use Matlab or Python as a matter of habit for your routine data.
 Create functions (not scripts).

 ### Data

+All data reported in the manuscript must go to the data subfolder.

 This part is not necssarily directly related to the business of writing a manuscript but directly impacts it.
 Whenever you save any data from an experiment, be it in NRF, CRF, or wherever, you *must* do the following: